CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

-\textbf{CSTS Pipeline.} Raw telemetry is first mapped into canonical entities and typed relationships.
-Windowed features are derived from canonical identifiers, relational structure (e.g., unique destination hosts, two-hop expansion), and training-history-based rarity measures computed strictly on the training split to prevent leakage.
+\paragraph{CSTS pipeline.} Raw telemetry is first mapped into canonical entities and typed relationships.
+Windowed features are then derived from canonical identifiers, relational structure (e.g., unique destination hosts, neighborhood expansion), and training-history-based rarity measures computed strictly on the training split to prevent leakage.

 Both pipelines use identical 30-minute windows and identical classifier configurations.
-Hyperparameters, thresholds, and training seeds are held constant across experiments to ensure that performance differences reflect representational properties rather than algorithmic variation.
-In addition to F1 at threshold 0.5, we report AUROC and best-F1 obtained via fixed threshold sweep to decouple representation quality from calibration artifacts.
+Hyperparameters, thresholds, and training seeds are held constant across experiments so that performance differences reflect representational properties rather than algorithmic variation.
+In addition to F1 at threshold 0.5, we report AUROC and best-F1 obtained via a fixed threshold sweep to separate representation quality from calibration artifacts.

-\subsection{Controlled Transfer Benchmark (Synthetic envA/envB)}
+\subsection{Controlled Transfer Benchmark (Synthetic EnvA/EnvB)}

-We first evaluate CSTS under a controlled cross-topology benchmark designed to isolate representational effects from labeling sparsity, uncontrolled logging artifacts, and schema incompleteness.
-Unlike the external Sysmon corpora (Section~\ref{sec:external_sysmon}), this benchmark provides: (i) sufficient positive-window counts in both environments, (ii) explicit domain shift between EnvA and EnvB, (iii) reproducible transfer splits, and (iv) matched model architectures and hyperparameters across pipelines.
-This benchmark serves as the \textbf{primary generalization evidence} in this work.
+We first evaluate CSTS in a controlled cross-topology benchmark designed to isolate representational effects from labeling sparsity, uncontrolled logging artifacts, and schema incompleteness.
+Unlike the external Sysmon corpora discussed later (Section~\ref{sec:external_sysmon}), this benchmark provides: \begin{enumerate} \item sufficient positive-window counts in both environments, \item explicit domain shift between EnvA and EnvB, \item reproducible transfer splits, and \item matched model architectures and hyperparameters across pipelines. \end{enumerate} For these reasons, the controlled synthetic benchmark serves as the \textbf{primary generalization evidence} in this paper.